The ultimate landlord guide to rent to rent

 Obviously, discretion is needed with these checks and judgement is required as to how far to go – perhaps only minimum checks would be needed with a local authority rent to rent arrangement, whereas maximum checks would be needed for an unknown individual who is looking to rent to rent.

-Phil Gee, Managing Director at Northwood, who have operated a guaranteed rent model for the last 26 years, says: “The rent to rent market has been blighted over the last eighteen months due to the amount of unprofessional and opportunistic operators in the sector.
-It’s essential that Landlords carry out their own due diligence into any company or individual that they are going to trust their property with.
+Phil Gee, Managing Director at Northwood, who have operated a guaranteed rent model for the last 28 years, says: “The rent to rent market has been blighted recently due to the amount of unprofessional and opportunistic operators in the sector.
+It’s essential that landlords carry out their own due diligence into any company or individual that they are going to trust their property with.
 Simple checks on Companies House and review sites can potentially save a lot of stress and financial loss.
 This is an absolute must do before entrusting someone with the keys to your property.”

 10. How do I make sure that things are progressing as they should in a rent to rent arrangement?